- History and cultivation of bergamot

 While we’re all familiar with common oranges, lemons and grapefruits there are actually dozens of different varieties, all sitting in the Citrus genus.

 Today I’m going to talk about one particular citrus species, the bergamot orange or Citrus bergamia to give it its proper latin name.
-Citrus bergamot has shown promise as a natural alternative to statin therapy.
+Citrus bergamot has shown promise as a natural compound that behaves similarly to statins, albeit with a much weaker effect.

-Note: before taking citrus bergamot in place of a statin, talk to your doctor.
-No nutritional solution is one size fits all.
+Note: before taking citrus bergamot talk to your doctor.

 History and cultivation of bergamot